cmeeren/Facil/README.md

 ### Why do the `Execute` methods return `ResizeArray` and not an F# `list`?

 The rows have to be read from the DB one at a time without knowing how many rows there are.
-As far as I know, a `ResizeArray` (an alias for the `System.Collections.Generic.List` type) generally provides the most efficient way (at least in terms of allocations) to build up a collection with an unknown number of items, requiring one allocation and array copy each time the internal array is resized.
+As far as I know, a `ResizeArray<_>` (an alias for `System.Collections.Generic.List<_>`) generally provides the most efficient way (at least in terms of allocations) to build up a collection with an unknown number of items, requiring one allocation and array copy each time the internal array is resized.
 An F# `list` would cause one allocation per cell (item), though as far as I know, it would not require any copies (though it would be built up in reverse and therefore require a full traversal when reversing the list at the end).

 F# users would normally want a `list` instead of a `ResizeArray`, but you can get that trivially by just calling `Seq.toList` on the result.
 This is similar to e.g. FSharp.Data.SqlClient.
 Facil could provide `Execute` variants that do this for you, but then you’d have twice as many `Execute` methods to choose from, which would add confusion, and the name prefix/suffix would almost be as verbose as just calling `Seq.toList` yourself.